top of page

 Move Your Caboose -- Picture Book Review Blog

-In Caboose by Travis Jonker, inventive opposite prose joins hands with Ruth Chan's artistic choreography to produce a humorous story that makes you want to move.
+In Travis Jonker's CABOOSE, "opposites attract" prose joins hands with Ruth Chan's artistic choreography, creating a humorous story that makes you want to move.

 Characters: Caboose the hippopotamus protagonist, and his classroom cast of animal caricatures (fish, alligator, turtle, giraffe, etc.

-Conflict: The page turns are moved forward by a desire to know the answer.
+Conflict: The page turns are motivated by an urge to know the answer.

-When he takes it too far, Caboose's teacher relinquishes him to the back-of-the-line.
-This is a problem for Caboose because he has no back-of-the-line skills and he fails at this new position.
+When he takes it too far, Caboose's teacher sends him to the back of the line.
+This is a problem for Caboose because he has no back of the line skill, causing him to fail.

-Learning about opposites, he realizes he just needs to learn new skills.
-Caboose practices and practices and eventually becomes a back-of-the-line master but once again he takes it too far.
+After a lesson about opposites, Caboose realizes he just needs to learn a new skill.
+Caboose practices and practices, eventually becoming the back of the line master, but once again, he takes it too far.

 Perspective: First-person, with Caboose as the narrator